How to Shift from Offline To Online Commerce: a Guide for Retailers

 The shift from offline to online commerce is impossible to execute without a strong cloud infrastructure to support your operations.
 Despite the overall retail sector slowdown, online commerce growth surged during the lockdown period – the US e-commerce market increased by 49% in April 2020, compared to early March 2020.

 To support and further capitalize on the customers’ growing affinity towards online commerce, retailers need to prioritize investment in legacy systems modernization, especially when it comes to data management, analytics, and storage.
 The key initiatives to focus on right now are as follows:

 Enable Cloud Autoscaling for Your Website

 Few retailers (especially in the grocery sector) were technically prepared to meet the surged traffic load on the websites.
-Since January 2020, the retail website traffic has increased by .
+Since January 2020, the retail website traffic has increased by about 5%.
 However, considering that the retail category already attracts 14 billion monthly visitors from around the globe, a 1,5 billion increase in visits is rather significant.

 The bottom line: don’t let your digital infrastructure deteriorate due to negligence.
 To prevent that, practice the following:

 - Setup cloud load balancing and traffic balancing for your website

 - Enable and configure cloud autoscaling

 - Consider cloud-based disaster recovery (DR) for faster failovers